 Writers, language experts, historians, philosophers, artists, expert musicians, distinguished professors, and career level teachers - the best in their fields.

 All Governor's School students will be given the opportunity to earn three (3) hours of university credit upon successful completion of their enrolled courses.
 Students who successfully complete the program will also be awarded a certificate of merit signed by the Governor.

 Insofar as it is logistically feasible, every effort will be made to ensure students will be able to attend religious services on Sunday mornings if they so desire.
 Advance written permission from parents/guardians is required.

 Yes.
 Since the deadline for the return of the applications may be before the semester grades are distributed, schools should provide the most recent grades available.

 Students with this situation may obtain a reference from a reputable person, such as an employer or community leader, who can identify the applicant as talented, highly motivated, mature, and a high achiever.

 Yes, if they meet the criteria.

-Yes.
+Yes!
 The program is intensive and highly individualized.
 Classes and special activities will be planned for the entire four weeks, INCLUDING WEEKENDS.
 Absences from scheduled activities will not be permitted except in the case of emergencies or religious activities, with permission from the director.
 Students will not be excused to attend other camps or seminars, to take family vacations, attend weddings, have senior pictures taken, etc. Come prepared to stay, study, and have fun!

 Cell phones may be brought but are not permitted in classes or other programs.
-Laser pointers are also strictly forbidden.

 The recommendations from teachers are very important.
 For instance, if two applications are otherwise given the same rating, what the teachers have said may result in a higher score.
 Extra-Curricular and service activities are also important.